 - Teachers must encourage their students to take the Inspera Demo test located on the student's dashboard in Inspera.
 That process includes downloading/updating the Safe Exam Browser on the student's computer. - See instructions for students on how to set up SEB.

-- If a student cannot use their computer, they can always apply for a Chromebook loan computer for the exam. - A link to an application form for a Chromebook loaner computer.
+- If a student cannot use their computer, they can always apply for a Chromebook loan computer for the exam. - A link to an application form for a Chromebook loan computer.

 Resources: